News & Trending Jobs & Career News

 How we picked these well paying, weird jobs

-What’s considered to be a good salary in the U.S. depends heavily on where you’re located.
-But in an attempt to define “a job that pays surprisingly well,” we considered salaries that would land the worker in what the Pew Research Center defines as “middle class.”
+A so-called “good” salary in the U.S. depends heavily on where you’re located.
+(Most of us know it’ll cost a heck of a lot more to get by in Manhattan or San Francisco than in, say, small-town Missouri.)
+But in an attempt to define jobs that pay well, we considered salaries that would land the worker in what the Pew Research Center calls “middle class.”

-The Pew Research Center defines "middle class" as those whose income is two-thirds to double the national median, which was $69,560 as of 2020.
-So the middle range for a three-person household would be roughly $46,000 to $140,000.
+The Pew Research Center defines "middle class" as those whose income is two-thirds to double the national median, which was $59,436 as of 2023, according to the Bureau of Labor Statistics.
+So the range for a three-person household would be roughly $39,000 to $119,000.
 The chosen jobs on this list fall within this range.

 Elevator inspector

-These inspectors make sure your elevator delivers you seamlessly, but their job also goes beyond elevators.
-These inspectors examine and maintain all lifting and conveying devices — such as elevators, escalators, moving sidewalks, ski lifts, and even amusement park rides — to ensure they meet safety and compliance codes.
-The next time you reach your floor without plummeting to the ground, you know who to thank.
+This unusual job can include more than elevator inspections.
+You may be called on to examine and maintain all types of lifting and conveying devices — such as elevators, escalators, moving sidewalks, ski lifts, and even amusement park rides — to ensure they meet safety and compliance codes.

 Education: To elevate your chances of landing one of these jobs, you’ll typically need at least a high school diploma with considerable related-work experience, as inspectors typically learn on the job.